 Acquiring First Customers: Step 2 – Customer Activation

 We say a customer is activated when they show interest through a purchase or a free download.
 Even if the customer hasn’t made a purchase or registered, we still consider them activated, provided they have left contact information wilfully and wish to be kept informed about the product.

 Customer acquisition uses free or paid tactics.
-Free tactics include public relations, viral marketing, search engine optimisation and social networking.
+Free tactics include public relations, viral marketing, search engine optimisation, social networking and contextual link building service.

 Activation is exceptionally relevant to online businesses.
 It decides whether the customers are interested, just want to check out the product or actually make a move.